U of Idaho delays destruction of home

 Crews began the preliminary work in recent weeks.

-Both the prosecution and defense in the upcoming murder trial of Bryan Kohberger have said they do not object to the demolition.
+Both the prosecution and defense in the upcoming murder trial of Bryan Kohberger, who is accused of the killings, have said they do not object to the demolition.